BrandonXu6106/obsidianpublish/content/thoughts/software and politics.md

 Curious how this ties into the [over simplification of user interfaces](/thoughts/books/mindstorms#Microworlds and simplification)

-"Blockchain voting fails at the most basic test of social technology: can you explain how it works to someone skeptical of the people in power in a way that makes them [[trust]] the system?"
+"Blockchain voting fails at the most basic test of social technology: can you explain how it works to someone skeptical of the people in power in a way that makes them [[trust.md]] the system?"

 ## Values and Technology